publicissapient-france/xebikart-infra/doc/adr/007-use-external-dns-to-manage-dns-records.md

-# Use External-DNS to manage DNS records
+# Use ExternalDNS to manage DNS records

 - Status: Accepted
 - Date: 2019-04-10